bootphon/seshat-parser-template/README.md

 # seshat-parser-template

-This is a template for any external class that would be needed at any step of the pyannote pipeline.
-The classes that are defined in your extension can be then used through the `config.yml` file.
+This is a template for external annotation parsers (used for TextGrid file checking) that can be included in an instance of a [Seshat server](https://github.com/bootphon/seshat-restful-server)

-The name of submodule you use in the `pyannote/` folder should reflect what your extension is about (`models`, `features`, `callbacks`, ...).

 ## Installation

-Pyannote extensions usually require the [pyannote-audio](https://github.com/pyannote/pyannote-audio) environment to be installed and activated.
-Be sure to follow the installation instructions on the aforementioned's repo.
+< TODO >

 Once this is done (and the environment activated), you can install it through pip:

 ```
-pip install git+git://github.com/pyannote/pyannote-myextension.git
+pip install git+git://github.com/mylogin/my-parser-plugin.git
 ```